-BACK-UP AND ARCHIVE
+BACK-UP AND ARCHIVATION

-Goal of back-up / archiving: recovery safeguard, make copies for preventing data loss
+Common goal of back-up / archivation: recovery safeguard, make copies for preventing data loss.

-Goal of back-up: to guarantee business continuity

-- Delete: the user accidentally / intentionally deletes/overwrites files - Failure: storage device/system fails

-Goal of archiving: to reproduce the entire data of a certain point in time

-- with a granularity of a quarter, half, or full year - Business, legal etc. reasons: data serves as an evidence, basis for a comparision, reference - Not used data to be deleted: maintenance / evidence(!!) / legal(!!) reasons
+- Goal of back-up: copy of data that can be used to (quickly) restore the original in the event that your data is lost or damaged, to guarantee business continuity - Unintentional file deleting-modification: the user accidentally / intentionally deletes/overwrites files - HW Failure, disaster: storage device/system fails - Goal of archivation: to reproduce the entire data of a certain point in time.
+An archive is a collection of historical records that are kept for long-term retention and used for future reference.
+Typically, archives contain data that is not actively used - Business, legal etc. reasons: data serves as an evidence, basis for a comparision, reference - Not used data to be deleted: maintenance / evidence(!!) / legal(!!) reasons

-Tipically common base technology for back-up/archiving
+Tipically common base technology for back-up/archivation